Home About Atlas of Light PhotoExploration AstroEgypto Products Services Client Area Version française

 The Culture Diff' company was created in 2000 with the aim of spreading scientific culture and promoting the results of fundamental research - in the field of Egyptian archaeoastronomy, in particular.
 At that time, I was preparing a doctoral thesis on this theme located at the interface between exact sciences (Astronomy / Photometry) and human sciences (Archaeology / Egyptology) at the University of Toulouse III, France.
 The objective was to identify, among the stars that fill our sky, those whose hieroglyphic names adorn the walls of sarcophagi as well as the ceilings of temples and tombs of Egyptian antiquity.
 In other words, to reconstitute the sky map of ancient Egypt.
 A childhood dream that became a professional project and then the guiding principle of an entire life dedicated, on the one hand, to capturing, by means of appropriate devices, the light coming from the Universe, and on the other hand, to reconstituting, by means of dedicated algorithms, the light bathing every part of our Earth.
 This light which sets in motion our atmosphere, draws the contours of the surrounding relief, brings life, guides our steps, directs our glance, fills our spirit, nourishes our imaginary, ...

 Capturing the light is one thing, recording it on a durable support in order to restore, with a relative accuracy, the information it contains is an other thing.
 Thus visual memory, coupled with oral language, constituted for a long time the only support, the living memory, of the past events to which our ancestors had attended.
 Then, stone was used as a medium for recording and disseminating information: some blocks were covered with rudimentary inscriptions showing the variations of the positions of sunrise and sunset over time; others - the megaliths - were oriented towards the position of sunrise or sunset at specific times of the year, such as the summer solstice.
-Ancient Egyptian monuments lie in the continuity of the great megalithic complexes of the Neolithic period: all point - or rather pointed, at the time of their construction, in the direction of the rising or setting position of the Sun or of a given star.
+Ancient Egyptian monuments lie in the continuity of the great megalithic complexes of the Neolithic period: all point - or rather pointed, at the time of their construction, towards the position of appearance or disappearance of the Sun or a given star on the surface of the local horizon.

 By attributing to their edifices a particular astronomical orientation,